Watch the webinar now:

 What is multiple sourcing?

 Multiple sourcing refers to a procurement strategy in which a company purchases similar goods or services from several suppliers.
-This approach aims to minimize risks, increase security of supply and achieve competitive advantages through better prices and conditions.
-In contrast to single sourcing, multiple sourcing reduces dependency on individual suppliers and strengthens the purchasing department's negotiating position.
+This approach aims to minimize risk management, increase security of supply and achieve competitive advantages through better prices and conditions.
+In contrast to single sourcing, multiple sourcing reduces dependence on individual suppliers and strengthens the purchasing department's negotiating position.

 Core elements of multiple sourcing